owlcms/owlcms4-prerelease/docs/LocalControlPanel.md

 - The control panel is installed on the main computer to start/stop owlcms.
 - All the other displays connect to the main computer using the HTTP address shown on the initial browser.
 - Phones or tablets also connect using HTTP using their web browser.

+## Menus

+The menu bar gives access to the following options

+- **File**
+  In order of likelihood of usage
+  - **Quit** This exits the program, same as using the X (Windows and Linux) or red button (Mac)
+  - **Open Installation Directory**: You would use this to go inside of the installed versions, for example to gather log files at the request of the application maintainers.
+  - **Remove All Versions**: this removes all the installed versions of owlcms, but leaves the configuration and Java.
+If you use this option and then restart the control panel, you will get the latest version reinstalled.
+  - **Remove Java**: this removes the Java runtime engine that actually runs owlcms.
+When restarting the control panel, the latest stable version of Java will be reinstalled
+  - **Remove All Stored Data and Configurations** Uninstalling the application does not uninstall the databases and the programs and Java.
+This uninstalls all that the application copied.
+- **Processes**
+  - **Kill Already Running Process**  You may inadvertently start two control panels, and try to start two instances of owlcms.
+The Control Panel will only allow one at a time.
+If you can't find the other control panel to stop the previous one, this entry will try to kill it.
+- **Help**
+  - **Documentation** links to this web site.
+  - **About** shows the version number of the control panel if you need to report a bug.